 Boy in Gaza using the Interactive Learning Programme website. © 2017 UNRWA photo by Tamer Hamam

 The UNRWA EiE programme also helps in the provision of learning support to help children make up for any lost school time; this is through catch-up classes and summer learning programmes.

-The engagement of parents and the wider community is key in times of emergency as, when schools cannot operate, they can play an important role in ensuring the continuation of education at home or in alternative spaces.
+The engagement of parents and the wider community is key in times of emergencies as it can help to ensure the continuation of education at home or in alternative spaces.
 Parents should also play a key role in emergency preparedness, as well as in recovery after an emergency.
-Parents are engaged in supporting their children's education through regular parents’ awareness sessions on a variety of topics, including psychosocial support, safety and security and the Self-Learning Programme.
+Parents are engaged in supporting their children's education through regular parents’ awareness sessions on a variety of topics, including psychosocial support, safety and security and the self-learning programme.
 The Parent Teacher Associations (PTAs) in place in every school can strengthen the vital link between the school and the community and support contingency planning at the school level.

 Parents engaged in recreational activities with their children during the annual Back-to-School Campaign in Gaza.

 © 2017 UNRWA Photo by Rushdi Sarraj

-As part of its EiE programme, UNRWA has developed an animated video for children and families affected by conflict.
+As part of its EiE programme, UNRWA has developed an animated video for children and communities affected by conflict.
 The video, ‘Education Brings Hope in Times of Emergencies’, encourages families to utilize UNRWA resources and support their children in re-engaging in education during times of crisis.